 The Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), www.jrcert. org and its mission is to provide an ambitious didactic and clinical education that produces compassionate, confident and professional technologists.
 The program will provide a variety of work settings and experiences to successfully prepare graduates to function as entry-level radiographers.
 A qualified graduate will be eligible to take the national registry examination, thereby becoming a certified registered radiographer.
-Students will rotate through multiple clinical sites within an 80-mile radius of Dubuque.
+Students will rotate through multiple clinical sites within a 100-mile radius of Peosta Campus.

-Program Admission: In addition to the College enrollment process outlined on page 24, applicants must achieve a minimum ALEKS® score of 30.
-ACT® or ACT Compass® scores are also acceptable.
-The following courses must be completed with a grade of "C-" or above within five years from the date of application:
+Program Admission: In addition to the College enrollment process outlined on page 24, applicants must achieve a minimum ACCUPLACER® reading score of 70 (ACT® or ACT Compass® scores are also acceptable) and a minimum ALEKS® score of 30.
+The following courses must be completed with a grade of "G-" or above within five years from the date of application:

-BIO:173 Human Anatomy and Physiology II w/Lab
+BIO:173 Human Anatomy and Physiology II

-HSC:117 Basic Medical Terminology
+HSC:114 Medical Terminology